doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

 -
-   ``indexes`` - Specifies an array of indexes for this embedded document, to be included in the schemas of any embedding documents.
+   ``indexes`` - Specifies an array of indexes for this embedded document, to be included in the schemas of any embedding documents (deprecated, specify all ``@Index`` annotations on a class level).

 @Field
 ------